Olex2/help/gui/EN/work/report.md

 If any structure is not published within three years and no other instructions have been received, the CCDC will attempt to contact the depositing author and the corresponding author by e-mail.
 If no response is obtained, the CCDC will retain the data indefinitely pending future publication.

 ### Publish as CSD Communication
 Sometimes, a structure is not intended for publication in a scientific journal, but is deposited with the CSD to make it available to other scientists.
-In such cases, it is possible to publish the structure as a "CSD Communication" by authorising the CCDC to include it directly in the CSD.
-This occurs as soon as the structure is processed by the CCDC.
+In such cases, it is possible to publish the structure as a "CSD Communication" by authorising the CCDC to include it directly in the CSD, which occurs as soon as the structure is processed by the CCDC.
 <br>
 <br>